kurapica/IGAS/PLoop/README.md

 		function Validate(value)
 			assert(value.min <= value.max, "%s.min can't be greater than %s.max.")

-			return value
 		end
 	endstruct "MinMax"

 	-- Error : Usage : MinMax(min, max) - min can't be greater than max.
 	minmax = MinMax(200, 100)

-In the error message, there are two "%s" used to represent the value, and will be replaced by the validation system considered by where it's using.
+In the error message, there are two "%s." used to represent the value, and will be replaced by the validation system considered by where it's using.
 Here an example to show :

 	struct "Value"
 		value = System.Number